michalsn/codeigniter-markdown-pages/docs/basic_usage.md

 We can also use helper methods to make more complicated operations.

-This will return a Collection of all folders that belongs to given folder slug wildcard and are at the given depth.
+This will return a Collection of all folders that belongs to given folder path wildcard and are at the given depth.
 The result will include: `subfolder`.

 ```php
 // returns Collection class with Dir classes